 Deleting a variation is also possible but keep in mind that it cannot be undone.
 After deletion, all visitors will be distributed across the remaining variations.
 Insights for deleted variations will still be available.

-In addition to the testing options mentioned above we also offer the option to set up Micro A/B tests.
-Let's say, you want to change the text of a CTA button and see whether it has an impact on the button getting clicked more or not, you can set up a micro A/B test!
+In addition to the testing options mentioned above we also offer the option to set up a page specific goal.
+Let's say, you made changes to a page and want to see the impact that has on a CTA button getting clicked more or not, you can set up a page goal!

-You start by creating a new on-site experience and once you are in the editor, you will see the option to Set up A/B test target on the right side, as marked in the image below.
+You start by creating a new on-site experience and once you are in the editor, you will see the option to Set up page goal on the right side, as marked in the image below.

 After making the change(s) you wanted, you need to select an element on the page to track as the goal of your experience.
 For this, you can use the target button; click it once and after you are over the element you'd like to select, click again.
 That's it!
 Don't forget to save, create new version and publish, and start your experience.

-To see the results of your micro A/B tests, you can go to the Experiences tab of the Insights page and scroll down to Experiences with page goal.
+To see the results of your experience(s) with a page goal, you can go to the Experiences tab of the Insights page and scroll down to Experiences with page goal.
 Here you will see the percentage of visitors in the control group as well as participants (visitors who have seen the experience) and the number of total conversions.
 You can also click Details to get more information.

 Generally, testing your experiences is a good idea.
 However, running proper experiments requires a lot of traffic and the more experiences you test, the harder it gets to reach statistical significance.
 Also, the longer you run a test, the higher the risk of results polluted by external factors.
 Lastly, experiences influence each other, so with every additional experience it gets harder and harder to pinpoint what caused a dip or uplift in your goals.